CanyonTurtle/dvhs-devteams/docs/mech.md

 # Refining Build Skill

-> Build Skill is only important *after* you have a design in mind - knowing what to build is harder than knowing how to build it.
+> Build Skill is only important *after* a design is figured out - knowing what to build is harder than knowing how to build it.
 This section is about the 'how', but the 'what' is just as important.

 An important part of making competition-level robots is reducing the possible room for error, looseness, etc... that results simply from building without the level of scrutiny that is necessary.